 To Secure Currencies from the Dollar

 During the last few years, many central banks acquired vast amounts of gold.
-In addition, the trend to “bring gold back home” has also been an indication for the coming changes to globalization and international cooperation.
+In addition, the trend to “bring gold back home” has also been an indication of the coming changes to globalization and international cooperation.

 When central banks buy vast amounts of gold, there is always a reason.
 They usually do it when they expect inflation to rise.
 Another reason will be because they expect high monetary losses.

-Gold will help a western economy to deal with tougher economic conditions, and a possible currency crisis due to money printing and a repeated quantitative easing policy.
-For the rest of the world gold buying is a way to keep some control over their own currencies.
+Gold will help a western economy to deal with tougher economic conditions and a possible currency crisis due to money printing and a repeated quantitative easing policy.
+For the rest of the world, gold buying is a way to keep some control over their own currencies.

 We have seen countries such as Russia, Turkey, China, India, Iran and so on to acquire gold and secure it at “home” in their own facilities.
 Gold to them offers independence from the dollar, in case of a numismatic and a trade war.
 Gold gives their central banks the same opportunities with the western banks.